Keoffor/frontend-topicpedia/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.6 and [Spring Boot](https://start.spring.io) version 2.7.13

 ## Description
-Topicpedia is Search engine application that is desigend to help users find information on the internet.
+Topicpedia is Search engine application that is designed to help users find information on the internet.
-When a user enters a search query (topic), Topipedia quickly scans its index of web pages to find the most relevant and useful results
+When a user enters a search query (topic), Topicpedia quickly scans its index of web pages to find the most relevant and useful results

 ## Technology Stacks